bcgov/data-publication/pages/dps_bcdc_w.md

 _**Note on Publication timing**: if there is a specific time and date that the release of these records is required, contact [DataBC DA](mailto:databc.da@gov.bc.ca) to work on timing that is withing regular government business hours, M-F 8:30 to 5pm._

-Once your metadata record is in the Published state, it is then visible and searchable in the BC Data Catalogue for all users, unless set to IDIR visibility ad then a user must log into their IDIR to see the record.
+Once your metadata record is in the Published state, it is visible and searchable in the BC Data Catalogue for all users, unless set to IDIR visibility.
+Then a user must log into their IDIR to see the record.

 Data Custodians should regularly review all metadata records within their Sub-Org for currency and completeness.
 This may be delegated to any of the other Roles or the Editor associated with the metadata record.